Exabyte-io/documentation/docs/tutorials/dft/chemical/interpolated-sets.md

 ### Open Materials Designer and Import Initial/Final Configurations

-The user should now [open](../../../entities-general/actions/create.md) an instance of the [Materials Designer Interface](../../../materials-designer/overview.md), through which we aim to create our Interpolated Set in between the above-mentioned initial and final configurations for the H3 molecule.
+The user should now [open](../../../entities-general/actions/create.md) an instance of the [Materials Designer Interface](../../../materials-designer/overview.md), through which we aim to create our Interpolated Set in between the above-mentioned initial and final configurations of the H3 molecule.

 The first step consists in importing these two configurations into the interface by following [these instructions](../../../materials-designer/header-menu/input-output/import.md).